Aniumbott/NactoCare/README.md

 # NactoCare

-A project built during hack this fall 4.0
+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.